cat-kitty/cat-kitty/README.md

-👋 Hi, I'm Kitty studying Computer Science and Financial Management at the University of Waterloo ✨ I'm currently passionate about:
+sussy👋 Hi, I'm Kitty studying Computer Science and Financial Management at the University of Waterloo ✨ I'm currently passionate about:
   - Computer Science: Data Science, Machine Learning, Quantative Trading, Software Engineering, and stimulating challenges
   - Finance: Building portfolio stimulations, and using machine learning models to learn more about factor trading